vbbhogad/log_analyzers/README.md

 **log_analyzers** provides a user-friendly interface for parsing, analyzing, and visualizing different types of log files.
 It is designed for engineers, analysts, and developers who need to quickly extract insights from raw logs.

+## Recent Updates

+- Bandwidth statistics bar chart now displays values above each bar, aligned for clarity.
+- Analysis and chart state is preserved when interacting with the UI (e.g., after pressing "Draw Stat Charts").
+- Improved usability for filtering and visualizing McUtils log data.

 ## Features

 - 📊 Interactive dashboards for log analysis
 - 🗂️ Modular architecture: add new log analyzers easily
 - 🔍 Filtering, searching, and aggregation tools
-- 📈 Visualizations powered by Altair
+- 📈 Visualizations powered by Altair (with value labels on bar charts)
 - 📝 Example log files for testing

 ## Directory Structure